ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_monitor.rst

   * plots:
     a dictionary containing the plots to make, with its own options.
-    Available type of plots are listed in :ref:`List of plot types available in monitor.py` .
+    Available types of plot are listed in section `List of plot types available in monitor.py`_.
   * cartopy_data_dir:
     Path to cartopy data dir.
 Defaults to None.
     See https://scitools.org.uk/cartopy/docs/latest/cartopy.html.